 Why are vacuum sealers so good?

 Ease of camping

-Obviously, we don't do this for every meal, but it is amazing when you come back from a big day of exploring this great country knowing you have a tasty and healthy meal that can be ready in 10 minutes with limited effort.
+Obviously, we don’t do this for every meal, but it is amazing when you come back from a big day of exploring this great country knowing you spent the time vacuum sealing food for camping and have a tasty and healthy meal that can be ready in 10 minutes with limited effort.

 Less dishes, washing up and water/LPG consumption while camping

 A simple meal is a lovely pasta; make the sauce at home with all the goodies in it and the vacuum seal it.
 When it comes to making the meal at camp, you cook some pasta up, dunk the plastic vacuum sealed bag in with the pasta and it warms up while your pasta is cooked.

 Drain the pasta, cut the bag open and tip it into your saucepan, and you have an amazing meal prepared and ready to eat in only a few minutes.
 You only have one saucepan to wash, and life is good.